petergardfjall/dotfiles/cheat/sheets/elisp.cheat.md

 Similarly, your `.emacs` file is just the first code that's executed by that REPL after it starts.

+There are two common ways to evaluate Lisp expressions:
+- Place the cursor after an expression (in any buffer) and then evaluate it with `C-x C-e`.
+The result shows in the echo area.
-To evaluate an expression, for example, go to the `*scratch*` buffer, enter an expression, like `(+ 1 1)`, and run `C-j` to have the last expression evaluated.
-Or, in any buffer, place the cursor after an expression and evaluate it with `C-x C-e`.
+- Write an expression in the `*scratch*` buffer, like `(+ 1 1)`, and run `C-j` to have the last expression evaluated and output on the next line.

 ## Language basics